Last Updated on: 25th July 2023, 08:23 am

 Therme Bucuresti is 10 miles north of Bucharest at Calea Bucuresti 1K, Bucuresti, Romania.

 You can rent a robe and towel when you arrive.
 As of this writing, the rental was reasonably priced at around $12.

 When you check in, you will be given a wristband.
 You will use it to open and lock your locker and record your purchases throughout your visit.

 A note about shoes: you should bring rubber flip-flops to wear when walking between areas.
-I had some, but Steve’s were more like boat shoes.
+On our first visit, Steve’s shoes were more like boat shoes.
 They had thick white soles.
 The staff took issue with them even though they had been sold as beach shoes and had never been worn outside.
 You can also buy slippers at Therme.

 If you’ve been to Therme Bucuresti, Steve and I would love to know what you thought of it.
 If you haven’t, we encourage you to visit it when you are near Bucharest.

 Safe and happy traveling,